 A tip for mummies who happen to be physically away from their baby: looking at the pictures of your little one often helps to express more milk.

-Now sit down, relax and pump some precious milk!
+Now sit down, relax and pump some of that precious milk!

 Take care mamas:)